Drakodin/tdov/docs/README.md

 There will be page to toggle it between the years that can accessed before the website starts loading.

 Also 2024's audio is noticeably cleaner.
 I put out the first version of this site *the day of* as I started working on it on the 30th.
 Audio was recorded using a phone microphone very late at night and I never bothered to clean it up.
 2024 is different, as I've got my own home office and have my equipment set up.

+The script and clips should be up and deployed before the 31st of March each year.

 ## Credits
 Music: https://www.purple-planet.com